 Wiring the Winning Organization shines an investigative light on some of the most famous organizations, including Toyota, Amazon, Apple, and NASA, revealing how leaders create the social wiring that enables exceptional results.
 This is not feel-good inspiration or armchair philosophy but a data-driven prescriptive playbook for creating excellence grounded in real-world results and proven theory.
 This is the rare business book that delivers concrete tools―not platitudes―to convert mediocrity into mastery.

-Starting August 9, 2023, we will meet weekly on Wednesdays from 12:00 (noon) to 1:00 PM Eastern Time.
-The meetings will last for approximately one hour for nine weeks.
+Starting April 3, 2024, we will meet weekly on Wednesdays from 12:00 (noon) to 1:00 PM Eastern Time.
+The meetings will last for approximately one hour for eight weeks.

 Microsoft Teams web meeting invites will be sent to enrolled attendees.
 I would encourage you to join via both webcam video and audio.
 I have found that this combination enriches our interactions and our discussion.

 Bookclub members will submit topics and questions you want to discuss before each meeting.
 The responses will be compiled, and we will then priority vote on the most popular topics to discuss in each meeting.
 This format is similar to Lean Coffee and helps ensure we discuss what is most interesting to the group.